-You Only Cache Once (YOCO) \cite{sun2024you} computes the KVs of only the top layer of the transformer, which are paired with the queries of the top-half of the layers.
-The bottom-half of the layers uses efficient attention to achieve a constant cache size. \cite{goldstein2024goldfinch} uses a similar sharing pattern to YOCO, but further compresses the size of the KV cache.
+You Only Cache Once (YOCO) \cite{sun2024you} computes the KVs of only the middle layer of the transformer, which are paired with the queries of the top-half of the layers.
+The bottom-half of the layers uses efficient attention to achieve a constant cache size. \citet{goldstein2024goldfinch} uses a similar sharing pattern to YOCO, but further compresses the size of the KV cache.

 Cross-Layer Attention (CLA) \cite{brandon2024reducing} uniformly divides transformer layers into multiple groups of adjacent layers.
-In each group, it pairs the queries of all the layers with the KVs of the bottom layer. \citet{zuhri2024mlkv} shares the KVs in the same way as CLA, but applies a more efficient training scheme. \citet{liu2024minicache} groups every two adjacent layers in the middle-to-deep portion and compresses the KV cache across each group. \citet{chen2024skip} groups non-adjacent layers and pairs the queries of the upper layer with the KVs of the lower layer in each group. \citet{rajput2024inference} uses a combination of the sliding window attention layers and a similar sharing pattern to CLA. \citet{liao2024beyond, mu2024cross, rajabzadeh2024echoatt} apply the sharing pattern similar to CLA to the computed attention weights instead of KVs.
+In each group, it pairs the queries of all the layers with the KVs of the bottom layer. \citet{zuhri2024mlkv} shares the KVs in the same way as CLA, but applies a more efficient training scheme. \citet{liu2024minicache} groups every two adjacent layers in the middle-to-deep portion and compresses the KV cache in each group. \citet{chen2024skip} groups non-adjacent layers and pairs the queries of the upper layer with the KVs of the lower layer in each group. \citet{rajput2024inference} uses a combination of the sliding window attention and a sharing pattern similar to CLA. \citet{liao2024beyond, mu2024cross, rajabzadeh2024echoatt} apply sharing patterns similar to CLA to the computed attention weights instead of KVs.